MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 # Content Delivery network quickstart

-The Content Delivery Network (CDN) is an infrastructure used to deliver assets (images, audio, binary content, etc) to the end user that focuses on speed and availability.

-CDN costs are independent from your tier (Essentials, Professional, etc.) and require a payment account to be set up with PlayFab.

-This can be done by entering your credit card information in the **Admin**->**Billing** tab of your title.
-CDN costs are based on your usage.

-> [!NOTE]
-> Please use the **Content**->**File Management** tab for more information on this subject, or contact our [developer forum](https://community.playfab.com/) with any questions that you may have.

-PlayFab CDN stores individual assets as files uniquely identified by the file name, also referred to as a *key*.
+PlayFab Content Delivery Network (CDN) stores individual assets as files uniquely identified by the file name, also referred to as a *key*.
 This implies that you add, update, remove, and retrieve assets by key.

 PlayFab CDN allows segregating assets by folders.
 The folder path to the asset becomes part of the *asset key*.